ImSuryasen/Enviro-Navigator/README.md

 - **Environmental Advocates**: Facilitating eco-friendly initiatives and education.

 ## 🌍 Scaling for a Sustainable Digital India
-By integrating advanced AWS services and leveraging open-source LLM models, Enviro Navigators is committed to creating scalable, green logistics solutions.
+Enviro Navigators is committed to creating scalable, green logistics solutions by integrating advanced cloud services and leveraging machine learning models.
 Our vision aligns with smart city initiatives, contributing to a more sustainable and livable urban landscape.

 ---